getsolus/solus-site.github.io/content/blog/2015-11-15-this-week-in-solus-install-10.md

 "TWIS"
 ]
 date =  "2015-11-15T18:24:25Z"
-title = "'This Week in Solus -- Install #10'"
+title = "This Week in Solus -- Install #10"
 url = "/2015/11/15/this-week-in-solus-install-10/"
 +++
 Welcome to This Week in Solus, Installation #10.